domestic violence purple ribbon

 • list of numbers for hospitals, shelters, hotlines, and other community resources

-• a safe space for the victim (and possibly children) to go with other family, friends, or a shelter
+• a safe space for the person (and possibly children) to go with other family, friends, or a shelter

-If you see that a victim is in immediate danger, call 911.
-And if you are the victim of domestic abuse, there are resources and many professionals, like our team at NOAH, who can listen and provide resources to help.
+If you see that anyone is in immediate danger, call 911.
+And if you are experiencing domestic abuse, there are resources and many professionals, like our team at NOAH, who can listen and provide resources to help.

 Domestic violence resources: